victorgianvechio/date-pt-br/README.md

 ### config(object)

--   set delimiters and sep that are used by the functions.
+delimiters and sep are used by the functions.

 -   {string} **delimiterDate** - used to separate day, month and year